-The patterns revealed in Figure 12 confirms largely those seen in Figure 11: predictions (from the environment) of cetacean abundance/distribution/habitat in offshore areas of the MSFD subregion "Bay of Biscay and Iberian Coast" are informed by less than 10% of the data collated for WP2.
-Some predictions that are interpolations (Figure 10) are nevertheless informed by very little data, and hence model-dependent.
+The patterns revealed in Figure 12 confirms largely those seen in Figure 11: predictions (from a hypothetical model including the environmental variables listed in Table 5) of cetacean abundance/distribution/habitat in offshore areas of the MSFD subregion "Bay of Biscay and Iberian Coast" are informed by less than 10% of the data collated for WP2.
+Some predictions that are interpolations are nevertheless informed by very little data (Figure 10), and hence more model-dependent.
 The shelf area in the MSFD subregion "Bay of Biscay and Iberian Coast" is that for which confidence in the predictions is highest as those predictions can be informed by as much as 40-50% of the calibration dataset.